CardiacModelling/fickleheart-method-tutorials/ion-channel-models/README.md

 - `test-models.py`: Simple test for default model setting and forward model simulations.

 ### Others
-- `fit-gp-v.py`, `mcmc-gp-v.py`: Run calibration with discrepancy model GP(t,V), which is not shown in the paper.
+- `fit-gp-v.py`, `mcmc-gp-v.py`: Run calibration with GP(V) discrepancy model, which is not shown in the paper.
+- `fit-gp-tv.py`, `mcmc-gp-tv.py`, `posterior-gp-tv.py`: Run calibration and posterior predictive with GP(t,V) discrepancy model, which is not shown in the paper.
-- `mcmc-arma.py`: Run calibration with discrepancy model ARMA(p,q) model with the invertibility condition, which is not shown in the paper.
+- `mcmc-arma-invertible.py`: Run calibration with ARMA(p,q) discrepancy model and the invertibility condition, which is not shown in the paper.